 To improve the health of the people in our communities every day with quality and compassion.

 That’s Baystate Health’s mission, and it drives everything we do.
-We started as one building—Springfield Hospital in 1883—and now encompass an academic medical center, two community hospitals, numerous outpatient and primary care facilities, a visiting nurse association and hospice, an ambulance company, a regional reference laboratory, and a health insurance company.
+We started as one building—Springfield Hospital in 1883—and now encompass an academic medical center, two community hospitals, numerous outpatient and primary care facilities, a visiting nurse association and hospice, a regional reference laboratory, and a health insurance company.
 Baystate Health is now the largest regional employer in western Massachusetts, and one of the largest health systems in New England.

 Baystate Health and our 10,000 employees touch well over a million live a year fulfilling our mission.
 We maintain the area’s only level 1 trauma center to care for the most seriously ill and injured patients.
 We support vibrant and capable medical facilities across the Pioneer Valley.
 And we deliver $98 million in unreimbursed care and community-benefit funding to strengthen, steward, and culturally enrich our cities, towns, and neighborhoods.